open5e/open5e/source/monsters/tome-of-beasts/M/mordant-snare.rst

 temporary hit points, to a maximum of 60.

-**Buried.** Until it does something to reveal its presence, a buried mordant snare is treated as if it’s invisible.
+**Buried.** Until it does something to reveal its presence, a buried mordant snare is treated as if it’s :ref:`srd:invisible`.

 **Mordant Puppets.** A mordant snare can control up to four bodies per tentacle.
 These “puppets” look and move like zombies.
-Treat each one as a zombie, but limited in movement to the 30-foot-by-30-foot area above the buried snare.
+Treat each one as a :ref:`srd:zombie`, but limited in movement to the 30-foot-by-30-foot area above the buried snare.
 Unlike normal zombies, any creature within 5 feet of a mordant puppet when the puppet takes piercing or slashing damage